FFxiv 30 Day

 When I decided to start a 30 day Writing Challenge for my FFxiv community, I expected maybe 50 entries?
 Never did I ever expect this thing to take off as it has.
 The numbers are wild, y'all, and thanks to Tumblr's idiosyncracies (shadow banning, hiding @ mentions, etc.), there are hundreds of more entries that never made it to my eyes, and therefore were not counted in the final numbers. :( But, submitting a link to your entries each time you finish writing one will ensure that I see your work and that it's counted.

 The following numbers include entries submitted within the 24-hour deadlines, make-up entries, extra credit entries, and late entries.

-In case you're curious - The dips seen in 2018 and 2019 were for make-up/extra credit days.
+In case you're curious - The dips seen in 2018 - 2020 were for make-up/extra credit days.
 There were no make-up/extra credit days in 2017, nor a set weekly day for make-up/extra credit entries in 2018.
 I've made adjustments based on your feedback each year, which is how Sunday became our regular make-up/extra credit day each week (starting in 2019).
 Most folks who are all caught up on entries choose to take the day off from writing on Sundays, and I don't blame 'em!

 Should I submit my link even if it's late?

 Yes, please do!
 Submit a link to every entry that you write in response to the prompts, please!

 Should I submit my entry link even if I don't care about winning a participation prize?

 Yes, please do!
 I rely on folks submitting their entry links in order to generate accurate stats for the Challenge overall once it's completed.
 Putting together the stats brings me immense personal joy, so submitting your entry links will contribute to the warm fuzzy feelings that keep me running this challenge each year.